the above video is by Marianne, founder of the "A Cup of Empathy" channel on YouTube

 "Needs" (Values, Needs, Yearnings Statements):

-Sammy: "I know you value cleanliness.
-I also.
-I'll wash these now."
+Sammy: "I know you value cleanliness and so do I. I'll wash these now."

 "Requests" (Asking